lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/06-Medium-copycat/README.md

 Make sure to resize the container for all other screen sizes (`576px`, `768px`, `992px` and `1200px`).

-## Optional - Push to Github pages
+## Optional - Push to GitHub pages

-If you want to, you can also push your medium article to Github Pages!
+If you want to, you can also push your medium article to GitHub Pages!
 If you choose to do so, we will again need to copy your work to a folder **outside** of fullstack challenges so we can make it a separate git repository:

 ```bash
 cp -r ./medium-article ~/code/<user.github_nickname>/medium-article